vznh/vznh/README.md

 # 👋
-I'm an undergraduate at UC Santa Cruz with a primary in both Computer Science and Applied Math.
-Ex-Apple, Ex-startup, and will-be in NYC.
+I'm a recent graduate fro UC Santa Cruz with a primary in both Computer Science and Applied Math.
+Ex-Apple, Ex-startup.

-- So far, I contributed to: [Repomix](https://github.com/yamadashy/repomix), [Ghostfolio](https://github.com/ghostfolio/ghostfolio)

 - ⚙️ I use `.ts`, `.tsx` for my startups/side projects.